Telnet can be used to access other computers or network services. To do this, however, you must first enable the protocol in the Windows features.

 Telnet is a client-server protocol based on character-oriented data exchange over TCP connections.
-Telnet enables remote control of computers via text-based inputs and outputs.
-For this reason, a client-server connection is established as a default via the TCP protocol and port 23, where the remote-controlled device acts as a server and waits for commands.
-The Telnet client, the controlling instance in this process (also referred to as remote access or login), can be installed on a particular device, as well as on an ordinary computer.
-However, the presentation of the transmitted information differs, depending on the device.
-This protocol can also be used to manage applications that do not have a graphical interface.
+Telnet allows remote control of computers via text-based input and output.
+For this purpose, a client-server connection is established by default via the TCP protocol and the TCP port 23, where the remotely controlled device acts as a server and waits for commands.

-As early as 1969 (during the nine months of work on ARPANET), the development of Telnet (Teletype Network) was practically completed.
-But it was only in 1973 that the protocol allowing access to remote computers first received its final specification in RFC 495 (Request for Comments).
-It was implemented by most platforms as the official standard of the Internet Engineering Task Force (IETF).
-The kernel protocol and the basic working methods and extensions are characterized in the more recent standards RFC 854 and RFC 855.
+As early as 1969, during the time ARPANET was worked on for nine months, the development of Telnet (Teletype Network) was basically finished.
+However, it was not until 1973 that the protocol, which allows access to remote computers, received its final specification in RFC 495 (Request for Comments).
+As an official standard of the Internet Engineering Task Force (IETF), it was implemented by most platforms.
+Core protocol and basic working methods and extensions are described in the more recent RFC 854 and RFC 855 standards.

 How and where is Telnet used?